How to Get Featured in the App Store

 Choose relevant keywords

-To get an ASO health score and recommendations on how to improve your app’s ASO, check out our free ASO Tool.
+To get an ASO health score and recommendations on how to improve your app’s ASO, check out our ASO Tool.

 Be unique!
 Apple’s not taking any wallflowers.
 They want apps that will wow App Store visitors.
 Your app doesn’t have to be, but it has to be at least memorable.
 Focus on what makes your app different.
 In the marketing world, we would call this your unique selling point (USP).